 Stylistic Matchup

 It’s really important that rather than focusing solely on the instructor’s cost or experience, you also pay attention to the styles of drumming that they focus on.
-Some drum instructors may have experience in various styles, while others may predominantly be jazz or funk experts.

-If you have a [particular drumming style in mind that you want to improve at, ask potential instructors whether they have experience in this genre.
+If you have a particular drumming style in mind that you want to improve at, ask potential instructors whether they have experience in this genre.
 That way, you will get your money’s worth from any lessons you have with them.

 Cost of Different Types of Drum Lessons